peeradonmoke2002/FRA631_Project_arm_UR5e/README.md

 ## Installation

 >[!CAUTION]
-> This repo is support only python 3.11 not support python 3.12 or above
+> This repository supports only Python 3.11 and does not support Python 3.12 or above.
 > Please make sure you are using python 3.11

-step 1 crate venv and activate it
+step 1 create venv and activate it

 For Windows
 ```bash